MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 ## Code examples

-When you create an export job, there are three steps to follow:
+When you create an export job, there are four steps to follow:

 1. [Sending an export request](#step-1---sending-an-export-request).
 2. [Polling](#step-2---polling).